Notifying USCIS of Change in Address15 Oct 2018

 Update with Recent Corrected Address Change

-An address update requires one’s present address and most recent address.
+An address update requires one’s current address and most recent previous address.
 The system does not allow for submission of multiple previous addresses.
-If the foreign national neglected to submit an AR-11 after a previous address change, it is not necessary to provide this outdated information to complete the process.
+If the foreign national neglected to submit an AR-11 after a previous address change, one cannot submit an AR-11 form to provide this outdated information to the USCIS.

 Address change notification is a simple process, but one that can be easily overlooked.
 Foreign nationals should be aware of this requirement and promptly submit the necessary information following a move.